Lionel trains have long been a standard of model railroading. It may be the best known name in

 In the mid-1950's Lawrence Cowen attempted to diversify Lionel's products and holdings, perhaps

 in response to decreasing interest in model trains from the public.
-In 1957 the company began marketing
+The company struggled to create products that

 market had soured and Lionel headed into the red.
 Cowen introduced a stereo camera and acquired Airex